-Impact on BSC Systems a and process
+Impact on BSC Systems and process

 BSC System/Process Impact

-No Impact No impact
+Nil Nil expected - but see impact on BSC Agents below

 Impact on BSC Agent/service provider contractual arrangements BSC Agent/service provider contract Impact All All BSC Agents may be requested to provide data sets.
 However, it is not possible to determine what the nature of these requests will be.
 As such, the impact and costs on BSC Agents can't be determined.
 The impact and costs for ad-hoc requests will be considered by the BCB as part of their determinations